Health Crisis Protocol Policy

 Social Distancing is a public health practice designed to limit the spread of infection by ensuring sufficient physical distance between individuals.
 Taking measures to ensure social distancing decreases opportunities for close contact among persons, thereby decreasing the potential for disease transmission among people and slowing the spread of disease.

-- In the event of a pandemic or other health emergency, the Drexel University Online President, the Provost, in consultation with other University Executives as needed, will determine the appropriate level of social distancing measures to employ.
+- In the event of a health crisis, the University President, the Executive Vice President, Treasurer and Chief Operating Officer, and the Executive Vice President and Provost, in consultation with other University leaders as needed, will determine the appropriate health and safety measures to employ based on the specific circumstances of the health crisis at that time.
 Federal, state, and local governing authorities may provide guidance in making the determination, and those authorities are likely to follow Center for Disease Control (CDC) and World Health Organization (WHO) guidelines.

-- Decisions regarding social distancing for an outbreak of influenza or other highly contagious disease will be guided by such factors as the epidemiology of the disease, its response (if any) to anti-viral or other medications, the availability of effective medications, specific at-risk groups, proximity of confirmed infection to a particular locale, and other factors.
+- Decisions regarding measures taken for a highly contagious disease will be guided by such factors as the epidemiology of the disease, its response (if any) to anti-viral or other medications, the availability of effective medications, specific at-risk groups, proximity of confirmed infection to a particular locale, and other factors.

-- In support of decisions made by Drexel University Online and Drexel University leaders regarding social distancing, the Human Resources Department will develop specific protocols which will address the nature and severity of the health emergency.
-These protocols may establish new guidelines or may modify existing policies and procedures such as those related to leaves, return to work requirements, notification, remote access, and others.
-Protocols will be developed in consultation with all relevant departments (ex., Office of the General Counsel, Public Safety, School of Public Health).
-These protocols may be in effect for no more than 90 days without approval of senior leaders.
+- In support of decisions made by University leaders, relevant campus partners will develop specific protocols that will address the nature and severity of the health crisis.
+These protocols may establish new guidelines or may modify existing policies and procedures, such as those related to leaves, return to work requirements, notification, remote access, and others.
+Protocols will be developed in consultation with all relevant departments.
+These protocols may be in effect for no more than ninety (90) days without approval of senior leaders.

 AT-WILL EMPLOYMENT NOT AFFECTED

-Notwithstanding anything to the contrary stated in this policy, nothing herein is intended to alter the at-will status of any Professional Staff Member.
-Drexel University at all times retains the right to terminate any Professional Staff Member at any time for any lawful reason, or for no reason at all.
+Notwithstanding anything to the contrary stated in this policy, nothing herein is intended to alter the at-will status of any non-tenured Faculty or Professional Staff Member.
+Drexel University Online at all times retains the right to terminate any non-tenured Faculty or Professional Staff Member at any time for any lawful reason, or for no reason at all.